reactjs/react.dev/content/docs/accessibility.md

 <img src="../images/docs/outerclick-with-keyboard.gif" alt="A toggle button opening a popover list implemented with the click outside pattern and operated with the keyboard showing the popover not being closed on blur and it obscuring other screen elements." />

-The same functionality can be achieved by using an appropriate event handlers instead, such as `onBlur` and `onFocus`:
+The same functionality can be achieved by using appropriate event handlers instead, such as `onBlur` and `onFocus`:

 ```javascript{19-29,31-34,37-38,40-41}
 class BlurExample extends React.Component {